risawitama/verbose-potato/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## What did one snowman say to the other snow man?
+Do you smell carrot?